Oyster card: Online and telesales

-Now only the 30 minutes limitation, and the requirement to make a journey still exist.
-Users no longer need to select a station and can collect the ticket or top up made online at any stations, including on a bus, while making the next journey.
+Now only the 30-minute limitation and the requirement to make a journey still exist.
+Users no longer need to select a station and can collect the ticket or top-up made online at any station, including on a bus, while making the next journey.

 Security issues

 In June 2008, researchers at the Radboud University in Nijmegen, the Netherlands, who had previously succeeded in hacking the OV-chipkaart (the Dutch public transport chip card), hacked an Oyster card, which is also based on the MIFARE Classic chip.
 They scanned a card reader to obtain its cryptographic key, then used a wireless antenna attached to a laptop computer to brush up against passengers on the London Underground and extract the information from their cards.
 With that information they were able to clone a card, add credit to it, and use it to travel on the Underground for at least a day.
 The MIFARE chip manufacturers NXP Semiconductor sought a court injunction to prevent the publication of the details of this security breach, but this was overturned on appeal.

 The Mifare Classic—which is also used as a security pass for controlling entry into buildings—has been criticised as having very poor security, and NXP criticised for trying to ensure security by obscurity rather than strong encryption.
 Breaching security on Oyster cards should not allow unauthorised use for more than a day, as TfL promises to turn off any cloned cards within 24 hours, but a cloned Mifare Classic can allow entry into buildings that use this system for security.